Free shipping above 49 Euro

-Extensive clinical and experimental studies show that Ashwagandha has the following properties: stress-reducing, immunomodulatory, rejuvenating, antioxidative, anti-inflammatory, anti-tumor, erythropoietic.
+Extensive clinical and experimental studies show that Ashwagandha has the following properties: stress-reducing, immunomodulatory, rejuvenating, antioxidative, anti-inflammatory, anti-tumour, erythropoietic.

 Ashwagandha is a safe, natural product that has been shown in clinical trials to improve memory and the ability to think clearly.

-In a recent, randomized, placebo-controlled, double-blind study, taking Ashwagandha at the recommended dose reduced concentration problems by 75.8% and forgetfulness by 57.1%.
+In a recent, randomised, placebo-controlled, double-blind study, taking Ashwagandha at the recommended dose reduced concentration problems by 75.8% and forgetfulness by 57.1%.